steveberardi/bigsky/README.md

 |---|---|---|
 | **Stars** | 2,557,499  | Hipparcos, Tycho-1, Tycho-2 |

-\*_The image above was created with [Starplot](https://github.com/steveberardi/starplot), by plotting 981,852 stars from the Big Sky Catalog._
+\*_The image above was created with [Starplot](https://github.com/steveberardi/starplot), by plotting the brightest 981,852 stars from the Big Sky Catalog._

 ## Roadmap
 Future versions will include objects from these catalogs: